jesseopdenbrouw/thuas-riscv/boards/arty-s7-50/README.md

 * Synthesize the design.

 In the XDC file, the clock period is set to 8 ns (125 MHz).
 This makes sure the actual clock period will be less than 10 ns.
 You can add a new synthesis/implementation with increased performance to get a better clock period.

+Note that not all GPIOA pins (in and out) are connected to physical FPGA pins.